 - No reach adjustment for steering wheel

-The Nissan Juke Nismo is a high-performance version of the standard Nissan Juke, and the first in a new range of Nismo-tuned Nissans to be sold in the UK.
-Aimed at the MINI Paceman Cooper S, it's available with either front-wheel drive and a six-speed manual gearbox or four-wheel drive with a CVT automatic gearbox.
-The Juke Nismo feels fun to drive, but is also comfortable enough to be used every day.
+The Nissan Juke Nismo RS is a high-performance version of the standard Nissan Juke and was the first of the range of Nismo-tuned Nissans to be sold in the UK.
+It's available with either front-wheel drive and a six-speed manual gearbox or four-wheel drive with a CVT automatic gearbox.
+The Juke Nismo RS feels fun to drive, but is also comfortable enough to be used every day.